-Princess Kate, In Paris, Meets With Terror Attack Survivors, Takes In The Sights
+Princess Kate In Paris, Meets With Terror Attack Survivors, Takes In The Sights

-Princess Kate is in Paris, taking in the City of Light with her husband, Prince William, and the wife of the future King of England is visiting with first repsonders to the November 2015 and July 2016 terror attacks and taking in the sights of the legendary city.
+Princess Kate is in Paris, taking in the City of Light with her husband, Prince William, and the wife of the future King of England is visiting with first responders to the November 2015 and July 2016 terror attacks and taking in the sights of the legendary city.

 As People reports, Princess Kate’s first Paris stop was a visit to Les Invalides, the famed Paris hospital for soldiers that has since been turned into a military museum.